Am I Doing Good?

 The seminars will go for two and half hours, once a fortnight over ten weeks.
 You can register for all five seminars or come to individual topics – the seminar topics intersect but are designed to stand alone.

 These seminars are introductory in nature.
 They are huge topics so the seminars are designed to give you a basic grounding in the topic and space to think and discuss together the implications of the topic within our professional practice.

-One week ahead of each seminar, I will send participants materials to read/watch ahead of the seminar, including easy-to-understand theoretical explanations, critical thinking prompts, links to the key theorists on the topic, and further reading lists for those who want to explore the literature more.
+One week ahead of each seminar, I will send participants materials to read/watch ahead of the seminar, including easy-to-understand theoretical explanations, critical thinking and critical feeling prompts, links to the key theorists on the topic, and further reading lists for those who want to explore the literature more.

 The materials require no more than one hour of pre-seminar preparation time.
-The seminars are discussion-based learning spaces, not lectures, so engaging with the pre-seminar materials will enable participants to more fully engage in the seminar discussions and case studies.
+The seminars are discussion-based learning spaces, not lectures, so engaging with the pre-seminar materials is necessary to fully participate in the seminar discussions and case studies.